mozilla/openbadges-discovery/README.md

 * URL: **required** The url (protocol, host, port) where your app lives.
 This is used as the Persona audience, and must match what you see in your browser's url bar exactly.
 * PORT: *optional* Port the server will run on.
 Defaults to 3000.
 * DEV: *optional* Run in development mode.
 Defaults to false.
-* NEO4J_URL: *optional* The neo4j database url to use.
-Defaults to http://localhost:7474.

 ### Alternatives